informalsystems/hermes/guide/src/tutorials/local-chains/add-a-new-relay-path.md

 ```shell
 hermes create channel --a-chain ibc-0 --a-connection connection-0 --a-port transfer --b-port transfer
 ```
 >__NOTE__: Again, you do not need to specify the counterparty chain as a connection can only be established with a single counterparty.
-The `port` specify the protocol which will be used on this channel.
+The `port` specifies the protocol which will be used on this channel.

 If the command runs succesfully, it should output something similar to: